raygj/consul-content/kubernetes/consul-minikube/readme.md

 - adapt for your target cloud provider
 - Walkthrough with Minikube details [here](https://github.com/raygj/vault-content/tree/master/use-cases/vault-agent-kubernetes#install-minikube)

+### bootstrap.sh details

+Terraform code will build VPC (and required network resources) and deploy a single EC2 instance, then execute the `bootstrap.sh` script which will execute Step 1 - 4 so Consul, Counting, and Dashboard services will be deployed.

 ## Steps

 1. deploy and bootstrap Ubuntu VM